In this week’s Farmer’s Diary, sheep farmer, Clodagh Hughes discusses the passing of time, lambing 2021, sponging ewes and the arrival of show.

 As it is my wee flock are spread out so that I can manage to lamb on my own, and even then, you’re flat out if a few of them decide to lamb at once with triplets or quads.
 And this is not even taking into account any complications.

 You can imagine the chaos if there were hundreds of ewes lambing all around the same time!
 So, a bit like life, it’s each to their own, it’s all about finding the right fit for your enterprise.

 I cannot go without mentioning the snow…I was waiting for days and finally it came on Saturday!
 To be honest, I knew it would only last for the day so after feeding and chores, myself and the pups had some serious snow fun.

-Read more of Clodagh’s diary entries by clicking here.
+Read more of Clodagh’s diary entries.